cromlyngames/pbta_hacks/Twenty-One_Pacts.md

 # Basic Engine
 ## Setup
 You will need playbooks, and a deck of cards for every three players (not counting the GM).
 Four players means two decks.
 Seven players means three.
-Player's choose playbooks and assemble their characters.
+Player and GM create some planar entintites, and disucss the city thier character's know.
+More on both later.
+Players choose playbooks and assemble their characters.

 The GM shuffles cards together, and deals all players 13 cards to start their deck.
 Players may not pickup, lookup or alter the order of their stack.
 The boardgaming terminology is a 'deck-builder'.